hannorein/rebound/doc/c_quickstart.rst

  x/X     | Move to a coordinate system centred on a particle (note: does not work if particle array is constantly resorted, i.e. in a tree.) c       | Toggle clear screen after each time-step. w       | Draw orbits as wires (particle with index 0 is central object).
+ t       | Show/hide time, timestep and number of particles.

-To rotate the view, simple trag the simulation with the mouse.
-To zoom in, press the shift key and then trag the simulation with the mouse.
+To rotate the view, simple drag the simulation with the mouse.
+To zoom in, press the shift key and then drag the simulation with the mouse.

 API Documentation